DNF5 Group Commands Guide for Fedora

 DNF groups simplify Fedora system setup by bundling related packages for specific workflows.
 Instead of installing compilers, version control tools, and build utilities individually, the Development Tools group handles everything in one command.
 Groups cover development environments, desktop configurations, web servers, container management, and specialized tasks like 3D printing or scientific computing.

 This guide walks through listing available groups, viewing package details, installing mandatory and optional packages, upgrading group definitions after system updates, and removing groups you no longer need.
-You will also learn to handle hidden groups, resolve dependency conflicts, and troubleshoot common installation issues.
-By the end, you will confidently manage software collections on Fedora using DNF group commands verified with actual command outputs.
+You will also learn to handle hidden groups, view installed groups, resolve dependency conflicts, and troubleshoot common installation issues.
+All commands and outputs are verified on Fedora 43 with DNF5.

 Preparation

-Before using DNF group commands, ensure your system is properly set up by following these steps:
+Before using DNF group commands, ensure your system is properly configured.
+The following steps verify your Fedora version, administrative access, and package metadata are current.

 Verify Fedora Version

 DNF5 became the default package manager in Fedora 41, replacing DNF4.
-To verify your Fedora version, run:
+The group commands in this guide use DNF5 syntax.
+Verify your Fedora version:

 cat /etc/os-release